Tonga eruption: Water major priority, damage still unknown

 Two Navy ships will leave New Zealand today to meet an unknown challenge in Tonga after a massive volcanic eruption.

+Local community leaders are already mobilising to help, with a pre-season Moana Pasifika rugby match expected to raise funds for disaster relief.

-Hunga Tonga-Hunga Ha'apai island was largely destroyed after an underwater volcanic eruption on Saturday.
+Hunga Tonga-Hunga Ha'apai island was largely destroyed after Saturday's underwater volcanic eruption.

-Foreign Affairs Minister Nanaia Mahuta said an Air Force P-3K2 Orion successfully captured images of the devastated area, and shared these details with Tongan authorities.
+Foreign Affairs Minister Nanaia Mahuta said an Air Force P-3K2 Orion had captured images of the devastated area, and shared these details with Tongan authorities.

 "However, images show ashfall on the Nuku'alofa airport runway that must be cleared before a C-130 Hercules flight with humanitarian assistance can land," Mahuta added.